rollkit/docs/tutorials/wordle.md

 <!-- markdownlint-enable MD013 -->

 > NOTE: We are submitting a transaction asynchronously due to avoiding any timeout errors.
-With Rollkit as a replacement to Tendermint, we need to wait for Celestia's Data-Availability network to ensure a block was included from Wordle, before proceeding to the next block.
+With Rollkit as a replacement to CometBFT, we need to wait for Celestia's Data-Availability network to ensure a block was included from Wordle, before proceeding to the next block.
 Currently, in Rollkit, the single aggregator is not moving forward with the next block